For the most up to date information on COVID-19 please visit the Department of Health Website.

 substantiation: Substantiations of notifications received during the current reporting year refer to child protection notifications made to relevant authorities between 1 July and 30 June of the relevant financial year, which were investigated and the investigation was finalised by 31 August, and where it was concluded that there was reasonable cause to believe that the child had been, was being, or was likely to be, abused, neglected or otherwise harmed.
 Substantiation does not necessarily require sufficient evidence for a successful prosecution and does not imply that treatment or case management was provided.
 Substantiations may also include cases where there is no suitable caregiver, such as children who have been abandoned or whose parents are deceased.

 third-party parental care: Placement for children on third-party parental responsibility orders.
 See finalised third-party parental responsibility orders.

-type of abuse or neglect: Substantiations are classified into four categories: physical abuse, sexual abuse, emotional abuse and neglect.
+type of abuse or neglect: One of the 4 types, or categories, of substantiations: physical abuse, sexual abuse, emotional abuse, and neglect.
 Each category includes findings of actual harm or significant risk of harm.
-Where more than one type of abuse or neglect has occurred, the substantiation should be classified to the type likely to be the most severe in the short term or to place the child at risk in the short term—or, if such an assessment is not possible, classified to the most obvious form of abuse or neglect.
+Where more than 1 type of abuse or neglect has occurred, the substantiation is classified to the type likely to be the most severe in the short term, or to place the child most at risk in the short term, or, if such an assessment is not possible, classified to the most obvious form of abuse or neglect.
 See also physical abuse, sexual abuse, emotional abuse and neglect.